cheminfo/eln-docs/docs/30_structural_analysis/mass/60_peptide-and-nucleotide/README.md

 AC(H-1#1)LLIIC(H-1#1)KK

-For the 2 cytéines we remove a proton and we create a link between them.
+For the 2 cysteines we remove a proton and create a link between them.

 ### Variable modifications